 Make It Work for You

-2Distributions made prior to age 59½ may be subject to an additional 10% federal tax.
+3Distributions made prior to age 59½ may be subject to an additional 10% federal tax.
 Higher loan limits and delayed repayment terms may apply for certain loans in 2020 under the CARES Act.